elear/red/README.md

 ### Website

-See `/website/`
+See `/website/`.

+The website uses APIs in the form of
+* Search (via typesense)
+* Precomputed API responses (next)

-#### API
+#### Precomputed API responses

-We precompute the result of many APIs because some calculations can take minutes.
-This also helps with resilience.
 See `/precomputer/`.

+We precompute the result of many APIs used by the website and upload them an S3-like bucket.

+This is done for performance reasons (some these APIs can take minutes to compute) and it improves resilience.

+The entry point for the precomputer is `precomputer/src` with the 3 items `single.ts`, `all.ts`, and `cron.ts`:

+* `single.ts` calculates a single RFC 'info' page API data and RFC-specific APIs such as `/rfc/rfcN.json`.
+The `all.ts` does the same with batches of specific ranges of RFCs;
+* `cron.ts` handles everything else (all subseries, RFC indexes that list all RFCs, RSS/Atom feeds, website homepage latest 3 RFCs, etc.).

 #### Page content documentation (markdown)